 Lately, several news outlets have reported on the discovery of “deadly” kissing bugs in some southeastern states.
 These reports indicate that a blood sucking, disease spreading insect known as the kissing bug “have been reported in 28 states, with the largest concentration in the south.”
 In reality, kissing bugs are native to these states and show up in records as far back as the early 1900s.
-So why is the media now throwing kissing bugs into the spotlight?
+So why is the media now discussing a deadly kissing bug bite?
 Perhaps to show some love for this kissing creature, but with this (not so) “deadly” bug, there is no need to panic.
 As with any pest, it’s best to know the facts.

 What are kissing bugs?

 Kissing bugs are true bugs in the family Reduviidae and the genus Triatoma.
 These insects can be infected with a parasite (Trypanosoma curzi) that causes Chagas disease.
 The adults and nymphs feed on blood mostly from small mammals and birds, but sometimes on people as well.
 They are called kissing bugs because when they feed on humans they prefer to feed around the mouth or eyes.

 What does a kissing bug look like?

 There are different species so their size and color can vary, but the most common ones have a characteristic band around the edge of the body that is striped with orange or red markings.
 The legs are long and thin and do not have broadened areas or spines on them.
 Their mouthparts appear as a large extension on the head and because of this they are sometimes referred to as cone-nosed bugs.
 Adults range in size from ¾ inch to 1 and ¼ inches long.

 What are some insects mistaken for kissing bugs?